AxtMueller/Windows-Batch-Deployment/README.md

 ### About digital signature and negative comment from Anti-Virus software
 Because I don't have a digital certificate, I have to use the leaked digital certificate from HT SRL to sign WBD client drivers.
 As for negative comment, any program of this type is considered a virus by Anti-Virus software, so who cares.

-### Share programs
+### Share server programs
-If you want to share your server programs or user-defined programs, please commit your programs and / or source code to "Issues" with brief description.
-I will add programs to the "Third-Party Programs" directory if I think they are useful.
+If you want to share your server programs, please commit your programs and / or source code to "Issues" with brief description.
+I will add your programs to the "User-defined server program" directory if I think they are useful.

 # Application Scenario Examples
 1. You are an administrator of IT department.
 You need to perform repetitive tasks on hundreds of computers (such as updating firewall rules, pushing notifications).
 I used to work in this post, this is my original purpose of making this software.